Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 Then there is the Max Vehicle Count which dictates how many vehicles each player can have I'd reconmend 1 per player but you can do what you want.

-And lastly the defaults they tell the onPlayerJoin function what data the players should start with regarding their pvp and anti-steal state.
+And lastly the defaults, they tell the onPlayerJoin function what data the players should start with regarding their pvp and anti-steal state.

 I would not recconmend AT ALL turning the anti-steal state to false because that allows other players to steal other's creations and you dont want that, being the couragous, illustrious and generous dictator- I mean Server Owner that you are. (obvious joking)